Installing the CLI

 $ fuzzball --help

-This fuzzball cli allows users to interface with a fuzzball cluster(s)
+The fuzzball command allows users to interface with a fuzzball cluster(s).

 Usage: